 Peppermint mocha bark takes its cue from my standing order at Starbucks this month.
 It’s such an easy candy that makes everybody happy during the holidays, and is the perfect gift for the people you love.

-- dark chocolate ~ you can use dark or semi-sweet, either in bar form, or chips.
+- you can also use semi-sweet or milk chocolate, either in bar form, or chips.

-- white chocolate ~ use actual white chocolate in bar form, or use easy-melt white confectionary wafers or almond bark.
+- use actual white chocolate in bar form, or use easy-melt white confectionary wafers or almond bark.
+White chocolate is pricer, and a little more finicky to melt, but will give you great flavor.
+The confectionary is an inexpensive user friendly option.

-- crushed peppermint ~ you can buy this already crushed, or crush your own candy canes.
+- you can buy this already crushed, or crush your own candy canes.
 Note: I prefer to use the ready-crushed candy because it does not get sticky, which can be a problem when you crush your own peppermint candy.
+My current go to is Andes Peppermint Crunch Chips.

 peppermint bark is super simple to make